kosala-almeda/Simple-React-Fastify-Roster/README.md

   * `DB_URL` uri to mongodb database
   * `DB_COLLECTION` database collection to use
 * Please install/run mongo db
+* Testing framework in use is `jest`
   * Note: tests might fail if ports are in-use

 ## Data